Undone (TV series)

-Undone is an American adult animated psychological comedy drama television series created by Kate Purdy and Raphael Bob-Waksberg, and starring Rosa Salazar.
-The series premiered on September 13, 2019, on Amazon Prime Video, to critical acclaim.
-It is Amazon's first adult animated original series and its first to use rotoscoping.
-In November 2019, Amazon renewed the series for a second season which premiered on April 29, 2022.
+Undone is an American adult animated psychological comedy drama television series created by Kate Purdy and Raphael Bob-Waksberg with Rosa Salazar in the starring role.
+It premiered on September 13, 2019, on Amazon Prime Video, to critical acclaim.
+The series is Amazon's first adult animated original series and its first to use rotoscoping.
+In November 2019, Amazon renewed Undone for a second season, which premiered on April 29, 2022.

 Premise

 Undone explores "the elastic nature of reality through its central character, Alma.
 After getting into a nearly fatal car crash, Alma discovers she has a new relationship with time and uses this ability to find out the truth about her father’s death."